 "Muggles!" growled Snape.
 He and Draco Malfoy exchanged Muggle-loathing looks and stepped back from the un-natural, un-magical mechanized conveyance.

-A man with a beard, a ball cap jumped out and ran toward the coffin.
-"What the hell have you done to my Little Princess!
+A bearded man jumped out and ran toward the coffin.
+"What the hell have you done to my little princess!
 We had to track her through the microchip in her diamond earring!
 Why is she sleeping in a glass box?
 Wake up, Mary Sue!"